Home Remedies for Eczema / Dermatitis

 Dead sea salt

 It is believed that even normal sea water has healing powers when it comes to eczema.
-But especially Dead Sea water and Dead Sea salt are widely known as a very powerful ingredient in a psoriasis and eczema treatment
+But especially Dead Sea water and Dead Sea salt are widely known as a very powerful ingredient in a psoriasis and natural eczema treatment

 The salt and the high mineral content seem to have a soothing and healing effect on the skin of many people.
 It helps your skin keep the moisture inside